 180 years of history

 By the late 1970s the neighborhood and the city realized the historic and cultural value that was being lost.
-College Hill was designated as historic district in 1980 under new authority granted to cities by the state legislature in the 1970s.
+College Hill was designated as historic district in 1980 under new authority granted to cities by the state legislature.

-The designation has reversed the decline of the neighborhood and spurred the preservation of many of the neighborhood’s oldest homes, including the two remaining 1840s homes.
+The designation has reversed the decline of the neighborhood and spurred the preservation of many of the neighborhood’s oldest homes, including the two remaining 1840s homes, both of which were nearly lost.
 Historic status was a key to the redevelopment of Wafco Mills as condominiums.

-College Hill was designated as a redevelopment area, and many deteriorated homes were condemned and resold to homebuyers who agreed to restore the properties.
+The city designated College Hill as a redevelopment area, and many deteriorated homes were condemned and resold at minimal prices to homebuyers who agreed to restore the properties.

 The neighborhood and the city continue to work together to restore what again is a vibrant, lively neighborhood.
 Property values have risen dramatically, benefiting the city’s tax base and easing the tax load of the rest of the city.